 It’s important to note that for companies with over 50 employees in Japan, it becomes a requirement to provide an annual stress check as part of a mental health survey.

-Innovative Trends in Employee Benefits in Japan for 2023
+Innovative Trends in Employee Benefits in Japan

 A small but significant number of employers have also begun to incorporate the following further employee benefits in Japan alongside their overall welfare packages: